Written by Ronald D. Moore, Susanne Lambdin, Bryan Stewart, and Joe Menosky

 Directed by Les Landau

 This episode – although separated numerically from The Best of Both Worlds Part II by two other episodes – immediately followed the fourth-season opener.
-This is important because Family is almost a part three to that story.
+This is important because Family is almost part three of that story.

 After the devastation the Enterprise, as well as the Federation, has experienced at the hands of the Borg race, the ship returns to spacedock orbiting earth for repairs.
 While there, it gives certain characters the chance to reunite with family members.